r-hub/blog/content/post/2021-07-29-caching/index.md

 ### The memoise package

 The [memoise package](https://memoise.r-lib.org/) by Jim Hester is easy to use.
-Say I want to cache a function that only sleeps.
+Say we want to cache a function that only sleeps.

 <div class="highlight">